kuperov/ParallelCV/README.md

     cd ParallelCV
     make config

-This will add a pre-commit git hook that runs the linter.
-The Makefile probably won't work on Windows without WSL.

-Check everything is working by running the unit tests:

-    make test

-Before commiting code, run the code formatter and linter (the pre-commit hook should lint automatically):

-    make pretty
-    make lint

 If you don't already have a python development environment you prefer, VSCode is free and has a shallow learning curve.